veovera/enhanced-rtmp/e-rtmp-lab/wip/e-flv-tool/README.md

 ## Status

-v0.1 — CLI scaffolding is in place.
-FLV parsing and merge logic are stubbed with TODOs.
+**Work in progress.** The tool is under active development.
+Current state:

+- FLV header and tag counting are functional
+- onMetaData script tag parsing with AMF0 decoding is implemented
+- FourCC codec identification for E-RTMP is supported
+- JSON output, verbose mode, and merge logic are not yet implemented

 ## Dependencies